 CPL is the abbreviation of Circular Polarizer Liner.
 CPL is a glass that a photographer attaches to its camera lens.
+It enhances your camera taken picture on an LCD screen.
 The purpose of using this filter is to reduce the glare from reflective surfaces.

 Types of CPL Filters